 Through service-learning programs, Bentley students experience the connection between community-based service and academic, individual, and professional development.
 Bentley Service-Learning and Civic Engagement Center has community partnerships with numerous non-profits where service-learning students can provide support.
 Learn more.

 Student service projects generally involve:

 - Nonprofit organizational enhancement projects such as systems analysis, social media plans, marketing and accounting support

 - Technology support in software and hardware implementation, and computer skill development

 - Research into such areas as the impact of governmental policy, grant preparation and social issues context

-BSLC service sites provide students with the opportunity to interact with individuals from diverse backgrounds – including race, gender, nationality, age, socio-economic, religion, (dis)ability and sexual orientation.
-Students regularly interact with children, the elderly, the disabled, the economically disadvantaged, individuals whose native language is not English, and members of the business community.
+BSLCE service sites provide students with the opportunity to interact with individuals from diverse backgrounds – including race, gender, nationality, age, socio-economic, religion, (dis)ability and sexual orientation.
+Students regularly interact with children, elders, individuals with disabilities, the economically disadvantaged, individuals whose native language is not English, and members of the business community.

 Participating in service-learning programs results in tangible skill building in real-world situations; students can:

 - Develop critical thinking and problem-solving skills